vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/critical-care/main.md

         warmed humidified inspired air, warmed bladder lavage
     - More extreme methods such as peritoneal/thoracic lavage more likely to be used in severe environmental cases in ED
-- Pulseless severe hypothermia (“You aren’t dead unless you are warm and dead”)
+- Pulseless severe hypothermia (“You aren't dead unless you are warm and dead”)
     - Continue CPR until re-warmed as severe hypothermia is neuroprotective and pts can have good neurologic outcomes despite